muuankarski/eastern-europe/myWay.md

 - open science: data, methods & publishing
 - (digital) academic working practises
 - Euro-election Election app (eurovaalikone)
--

 ## Coe

-if this is a counter force to Coe I would like to see Coe to become productive
+As this is a "counter force" to CoE I would like to see Coe to become productive first..

 # Others questions